 - Not have a household income of more than £36,000 a year if full-time, or £42,875 if you are part-time or taking a foundation year.

 - Not be on a study-abroad or work-placement year.

 - Not be studying on a degree apprenticeship programme.

 The level of support you receive depends on your household income and the year you start your studies.

 Do you need to apply?

-If you're a full time student you don't need to apply for Leeds Financial Support, we will make our decision based on the information you provide to the Student Loans Company (SLC) when you apply for a loan.
+If you're a full time student you don't need to apply for LFS, we will make our decision based on the information you provide to the Student Loans Company (SLC) when you apply for a loan.
 Both you and your sponsors (usually your parents or partner) will need to give the SLC consent to share your household income with the University.